datopian/makeitmarkdown/learn/tutorial-2.md

 ### 5. Click "Clone" and wait for the process to complete

 Done!
-You've successfully cloned your website's repository on your computer! 🎉
+You've successfully cloned your website's repository on your computer.

 ## Edit your site in Obsidian